 17. Load Child Theme’s functions.php File

-The functions.php file acts as plugin and is used in WordPress themes to add theme specific features to your website.
+The functions.php file acts as a plugin and is used in WordPress themes to add theme-specific features to your website.
 If you are using a child theme, then WordPress will now load your child theme’s functions.php file.

 Otherwise, it will go on and load your current active theme’s functions.php file.